fruit trees

 Lapins

-Harvest date: 5 to 10 days after Bing, less late than expected.
+Harvest date: 5 to 10 days later than Bing, later than expected.

-Tree: Vigorous and erect, with regular branching and high concentration of the first ring productions (studs).
+Tree: Vigorous and erect, with regular branching and high concentration of the first productions in rings.

-Harvest - Postharvest: Greater susceptibility to pitting than Bing, but less than Van.
+Harvest - Postharvest: Higher susceptibility to pitting than Bing, but lower than Van.

 skeena